sineeli/sineeli.github.io/source/_posts/jax-series-1.md

 2.12 ms ± 45.3 µs per loop (mean ± std. dev. of 7 runs, 100 loops each)
 ```

+**Speed Analysis (TPU):**
+- **TPU to CPU transfer**: 8.45 ms - When result is moved back to CPU
+- **TPU to TPU**: 2.12 ms - Lightning fast when computation stays on TPU!
+- **Key Insight**: TPU provides ~4x speedup compared to GPU (12.5ms → 2.12ms) when keeping data on the device.
+This is because TPUs are specifically designed for large matrix operations like the ones in deep learning.
+The ~156x speedup from CPU (330ms → 2.12ms) is astronomical!
+This is why TPUs are the preferred choice for large-scale training.

 ## More about JAX Now

 1. **JAX Arrays are immutable** - You cannot modify arrays in-place